 M&E businesses sometimes forget that buying more bandwidth isn’t the only way — and may not even be the best way — to accelerate file transfers within a network or across the Internet.
 The software solution chosen to move content has as much impact on the success rate and the speed of that content’s transfer as the private or public network on which it travels.
 As a consequence, investing in the right file transfer solution is often a much better use of funds than spending on additional bandwidth that an inferior transfer mechanism might never be able to use to its full potential.

 Of course, with bandwidth struggles, there’s always more than one factor at play.
-Our latest guide, The Bandwidth Conundrum, explains the breadth of variables — including the transfer protocols used, the file transfer solution, and the latency issues — that affect the speed at which content can move.
+Our latest guide, Get More Out of Your Network, explains the breadth of variables — including the transfer protocols used, the file transfer solution, and the latency issues — that affect the speed at which content can move.
 With this guide, you’ll understand both why a bigger pipe alone doesn’t lead to faster file transfers, and how you can make the most of your network.

 Of course, this is exactly what Signiant’s accelerated file transfer solutions are designed to do: optimize your transfers based on file and storage type, distance, and network conditions, to make sure you get the most out of all available bandwidth.